luisvid/PolygonCutProject/README.md

 │   ├── Point.java     // Represents a point in 2D space.
 │   ├── Line.java      // Represents a line defined by two distinct points.
 │   └── Polygon.java   // Implements the polygon cutting logic.
+├── images/            // Contains graphic representations of examples used in Main.
 └── README.md          // Project documentation and build instructions.
 ```